-82. Risk Management.
-Agriculture is perceived as a very risky activities both by farmers and financial institutions.
+85. Risk Management.
+Agriculture is generally perceived as a very risky activity both by farmers and financial institutions.
 Risk perception is a constraint to demand and supply of financial services.
-Farmers are hesitant to engage in credit relations with financial institutions, since they are concerned that in the absence of insurance mechanisms they would be highly vulnerable to shocks, price volatility, and climatic events; financial institutions are very cautious in their risk management and interpret collateral requirements conservatively, basically refusing to look beyond the titles for fixed assets.
+Farmers may be hesitant to engage in credit relations with financial institutions, since they are concerned that in the absence of insurance mechanisms they would be highly vulnerable to shocks, price volatility, and climatic events.
+Financial institutions, on the other hand, tend to be very cautious and may adopt very conservative risk management practices (e.g. by only accepting certain assets as collateral).

-83. Knowledge and Capacity.
-Farmers often find it difficult to meet the requirements of financial institutions due to a number of reasons, including their limited capacity in understanding the requirement or even the basics of financial planning and management.
-Many farmers in the target group are subsistence farmers; many are also following agricultural practices that are based on traditional methods rather than principle of farm budgeting (for example planning production, inputs, and outputs in function of expected market demand).
-As a result, when confronted with the sometime onerous requirements of financial institutions, farmers are at a loss in meeting those requirements and thus are unable to access credit or other financial services.
+86. Knowledge and Capacity.
+Farmers often find it difficult to meet the requirements of financial institutions due to a number of reasons, including their limited capacity in understanding the requirements or even the basics of financial planning and management.
+Many farmers in the target group are subsistence farmers; many are also following agricultural practices that are based on traditional methods, with limitations in terms of operating on the basis of farm budgets (i.e. planning production, inputs and outputs, given expected market demand).

-84. Similarly, financial institutions are usually not familiar with the dynamics and complexities of farming systems and agricultural value chains.
+87. Similarly, financial institutions are usually not familiar with the dynamics and complexities of farming systems and agricultural value chains.
 Value chain financing is a novel concept and requires in depth understanding of the workings of agricultural value chains and also capacity to provide value chain financing.
 Lacking this understanding and capacity, there will be missed opportunities in financing growing agribusinesses able to meet an increasingly sophisticated food demand in urban and international markets.

-85. Policies and Institutions.
+88. Policies and Institutions.
 BI recent regulation on financing of MSME (regulation 14/22/PBI/2012) is a welcome news to micro and small enterprises and farmers.
 Its implementation however will have to overcome several obstacles including the lack of land titles for the majority of farmers, a constraint on their access to credit.
 The implementation of the policy will also require overcoming the limitations of a relatively narrow choice of financial products available to farmers.

-Financial institutions will need to be more innovative than just offering balloon loans: a range of products including different types of no-frill accounts, saving accounts, term deposits, purchase orders, credit cards, open lines of credit, and mobile banking can be expected to be tested and some of them scaled up.
+Financial institutions will need to be more innovative than just offering balloon loans: a range of products including different types of no-frill accounts, saving accounts, term deposits, purchase orders, voucher cards, open lines of credit, and mobile banking can be expected to be tested and some of them scaled up.